Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 The easiest way to get started is by looking at examples.
 To export scripts from the original game, select a level in FrogLord, and find the chunk named `scriptdata`.
 By right-clicking it and selecting "Export Scripts" you'll be able to specify a folder to save the scripts to.
 Make sure to use a different folder for each level you export scripts for to avoid confusion and overriding files with the same name.
 While these files have a `.gqs` extension, they are just text files, and can be opened in any text editor.
-For Notepad++, it is recommended to set the language of these files to PowerShell, as its syntax highlighting works well.
+The recommended editor is Visual Studio Code, with the "Shell" syntax highlighting.
+Other text editors such as Notepad++ can be used, for which we recommend using either "Shell" or "PowerShell" syntax highlighting.

 Even though it would be possible to make changes to these scripts and then re-import them by right-clicking `scriptdata` and selecting "Import Scripts", this is not recommended.
 Since [mods must follow this guide](modding-guide.md), the recommended method for modifying scripts is by creating **GQS Script Groups**.